| | |

 |

-With the presents open and a beautifully dressed tree in the corner, the evening is spent playing games, chatting, and watching films based on children's fairy tales - the stories, which emanate from Central Europe and Russia, form an important part of Christmas. | |
+| | | With presents opened and a beautifully dressed tree in the corner, the rest of the evening is spent playing games, chatting, eating snacks and watching children's fairy tales on television - the stories, which emanate from Central Europe and Russia, are an important part of Christmas in Czechia (Czech Republic). | | | |

-These are brought out in the evening of Christmas Eve.
-For adults there is also a good supply of Czech beer, wines and local spirits (Slivovica, Becherovka and Fernet Stock)!
+These are all brought out to enjoy on Christmas Eve night.
+For adults, there is also a good supply of Czech beer, wines and local spirits (Slivovica, Becherovka and Fernet Stock).
+Later on, it is traditional for some people to attend midnight mass at their local church. |

-If you are spending Christmas in Prague and would like to try a traditional Czech Christmas dinner, we list the restaurants that offer it in the Christmas Planner. |
+| | | If you are spending Christmas in Prague and would like to try a traditional Czech Christmas dinner, we list the restaurants that offer it in the Christmas Planner. | |

 | |